 Our team has built deep relationships with market leaders across many sectors, resulting in astute, practical insight into how to get transactions done.
 Our clients include some of the largest banking and energy companies, both public and private, locally-based and international.

-With over 30 years of experience in the region, an office in Istanbul, a professional association with Çakmak & Gökçe Avukatlık Bürosu in Istanbul and an alliance with Çakmak Avukatlık Bürosu in Ankara, clients benefit from our deep roots and the fact we have worked on many "firsts" in the market.
+With over 30 years of experience in the region, an office in Istanbul and a professional association with GKC PARTNERS (formerly Çakmak-Gökçe Avukatlık Bürosu) in Istanbul, clients benefit from our deep roots and the fact we have worked on many "firsts" in the market.
 Notable deals include the first private equity deal, first global IPO, first securitisation, first airport privatization and the largest private real estate transaction in Turkey.

 Drawing on the global resources of the Firm, our team in Turkey bring both breadth of experience and local know-how to our clients' most important business challenges.